Flo0807/farens.me/README.md

 ## About

 This is the source code for my personal website and blog.
 It is built using the Phoenix Framework and Elixir.
 I built it mainly for learning purposes, to use as a digital playground.
-I use my blog to document my learning journey and to share my thoughts and ideas.
+I use the blog to document my learning journey and to share my thoughts and ideas.
 Have a look around and let me know if you find any bugs or have any suggestions for improvement.

 ## Technologies